 So you've read the loads of articles about why Open Source Software (OSS) is good for business.
 Perhaps you've also read Tom Preston-Werner's superb article about why your company should open source as much software as possible (but probably not everything).
-Now you're sold on using OSS in your business, so your R&D team starts hacking away on new products leveraging the awesome might of open source projects and someone suggests creating a permanent customized fork of one of the projects.
+Maybe you've even read The Software Paradox, which has basically become required reading in the software business.
+So, now you're sold on using OSS in your business, and your R&D team starts hacking away on new products leveraging the awesome might of open source projects.

 The important concepts here are those of upstreaming and upstream compatibility.
 Being

 upstream compatible means that your fork is compatible with the official version of the open source project.
 A common engineering term for the "official version of the project" is the

 mainline.
 Contributing changes or improvements you made to a project back to the

 You lose upstream compatibility if you fork a project and make changes that break compatibility between your fork and the mainline.
 This concept is important, even if you don't intend to upstream your changes to the mainline.

 As long as your fork is compatible with the upstream version of a project, you can pull updates from the mainline into your fork.
 This has two major benefits:

 1) New Features - As new features get merged into the upstream version of the project, you can easily pull them into your fork and make use of them.

 2) Bug Fixes & Security Updates - As bugs are fixed and security flaws / CVEs are closed, you can immediately pull them into your fork and benefit from them.

 By maintaining upstream compatibility, even if you do not plan to push your changes upstream, you benefit from the development happening in the mainline and only need to test for regressions against your private changes.
 If you had broken upstream compatibility, however, you would need to individually backport new features, bug fixes, and security updates into your fork - a painful and expensive process.